-Dr. Adam Meisenhelder of Back In Motion Chiropractic & Sports Rehab in Beaverton, Oregon demonstrates passive end-range lift-offs of the hip.
+Dr. Jordan Emmil of Back In Motion Chiropractic & Sports Rehab in Beaverton, Oregon, demonstrates the hip hinge exercise:

 Dr. Meisenhelder, Chiropractic Physician at Back In Motion Chiropractic & Sports Rehab in Beaverton, Oregon, demonstrates hip PAILs & RAILs.